Student Handbook: Safety and Security

 Failure to comply with security policies is a violation of the Code of Conduct and can lead to sanctions or disciplinary actions.
 Failure to heed warnings can also lead to loss of property and increase risks to personal safety.

 To help provide security at the College, Wheelock has installed a security system that includes several different components.
 At the beginning of each academic year, and occasionally throughout the year, this security system will be explained to all students.
-Each Wheelock student is responsible for knowing and complying with security policies distributed in the fall and is responsible for being present at residence hall and campus security-related meetings.
+Each Wheelock student is responsible for knowing and complying with security policies distributed in the fall and is responsible for being present at residence hall and public safety-related meetings.
 The College reserves the right to change Wheelock's security system at any time and for any reason.

-The central Public Safety Desk in the lobby of Peabody is staffed by Public Safety officers on duty 24 hour a day, 7 days a week.
+The central Public Safety Desk in the lobby of Peabody Hall is staffed by Public Safety officers on duty 24 hour a day, 7 days a week.
 Each Public Safety staff member is trained to handle on-campus incidents or problems.
 The campus Public Safety staff urges each student to report any situation that could threaten the security of the campus.
 This includes thefts, strangers on campus, and unsafe conditions.
 Security and safety is everyone's responsibility, and the Public Safety staff depends on and is appreciative of the help of students, faculty and staff to maintain a safe campus environment.

 All students should know the following emergency telephone numbers: